 How long the information is kept for

-Records are kept in accordance with the our disposal schedule and we will not keep your information for longer than necessary.
+Records are kept in accordance with our disposal schedule and we will not keep your information for longer than necessary.

 You have certain rights under UK Data Protection law including:

 - The right of access to your personal data

 - The right of rectification (to have any inaccuracies corrected)